SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

 # Bill of Materials
-In the full version of Poetry Slam Manager with multitenancy, SAP ERP integration, and additional features, the Partner Reference Application uses a number of subaccounts and entitlements.
-These subaccounts include a provider subaccount (to which the application is deployed) and consumer subaccounts (which include customer-specific information and configuration).
-Find an overview in the section below.
+In the full version of Poetry Slam Manager with multitenancy, SAP ERP integration, and additional features, the Partner Reference Application uses several subaccounts and entitlements.
+These subaccounts include a provider subaccount, where the application is deployed, and consumer subaccounts that contain customer-specific information and configuration.
+An overview is provided in the section below.

 ## Subaccounts
 The example setup serves four sample customers: